-Thomas Lorentzen is the man in charge of our kitchen and menus.
-After spells at renowned restaurants such as Kadeau and Nimb in Copenhagen, Thomas took the reins in Tårnet.
+Rene Hansen is the man in charge of our kitchen and menus.
+After spells at Bojesen’s renowned restaurant in the Opera , Rene took the reins in Tårnet.
 He makes sure the food is always modern, inspiring and unmistakably Danish.

 Rasmus Bo Bojesen – director and founder